BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 * **Add BUSCO** - done
 * **Add Blast Hits** - done for dalmanni and whitei
 * **Add coverage** (long read remapped to primary assembly) - done for whitei_1
-  -  does not work for dalmanni_6, ruled out corrupted .fa, could complex issue with this sample, not going to worry for now, going to proceed using whitei_2 instead
+  -  does not work for dalmanni_6, ruled out corrupted .fa, could be a complex issue with this sample, not going to worry for now, going to proceed using whitei_2 instead
 * **adding blast hits** - Done for whitei_2, but will need reworking to run efficiently on all samples
 * **Filtering whitei_1**
   - Got blobtoolkit to filter my assemlby for only seqs matching the eukaryote blast db